Shared-Memories-Capstone/Shared_Memories/README.md

 ## Deploying

+### Install the Development Environment

+Follow the instructions in the [Installation](#installation) section to establish your development environment.
+You will need the cloned repo to build your container images.
+Make sure you configure your `.env` for either development (e.g., `.env.dev.example`) or production (e.g., `.env.prod.example`).

 ### Install Docker Desktop

 Follow the instructions on [Docker's "Get Docker Desktop" article](https://docs.docker.com/get-started/introduction/get-docker-desktop/) to install Docker on your device.